Who Am I?

 You may also know me from my shockingly long history of podcasting.
 I co-founded Bloggingheads.tv in 2005, and I’ve been at it ever since.
 My twice-weekly podcast, formerly known as The Wright Show, got a new name last year: Robert Wright’s Nonzero.

 When I’m not taping podcast episodes or writing my newsletter, I’m working on my new book—The Radical Power of Cognitive Empathy—about why understanding the perspectives of other people is so valuable and why it can be so hard.

 What is the Nonzero Newsletter about?

-The Nonzero Newsletter aims to bring insight into politics, psychology, world affairs, and… how to avert the apocalypse.
+The Nonzero Newsletter aims to bring insight into politics, psychology, world affairs, technology, and… how to avert the apocalypse.
 One approach to answering the obvious question—Am I kidding about the ‘apocalypse’ part?—is to first answer a different question:

 Why the name Nonzero?

 Life is full of non-zero-sum games—situations that can have a win-win outcome or a lose-lose outcome, depending on how people play the game.
 A lot of those “games” are now being played among the world’s nations.
 They come in such forms as: climate change and other environmental threats; various potential arms races (bioweapons, space weapons, cyberweapons, even AI and the genetic engineering of superhumans); and lots of global health challenges, certainly including pandemics.
 My view is that if the nations of the world don’t cooperate to meet these and other challenges—don’t manage to reach win-win outcomes—things could spiral downward fast.